mcgrof/kvm-boot/README.md

   * KVM_BOOT_DNSMASQ_RUN_DIR: the run directory your dnsmasq prefers to use.
 This defaults to /var/lib/dnsmasq/

-# Overriding defaults with environment variables for guest-install
+# Overriding defaults with environment variables for install-kvm-guest

-As an alternative to using command like arguments with guest-install you can use environment variables.
-Some of the basic environment variables used for kvm-boot are also used with guest-install.
+As an alternative to using command like arguments with install-kvm-guest you can use environment variables.
+Some of the basic environment variables used for kvm-boot are also used with install-kvm-guest.

   * KVM_BOOT_KVM_BOOT_ISO_PATH: path where your isos are located
   * KVM_BOOT_ISO: ISO to use for installation